14 Badass, Groundbreaking Women Who Fought for Their Beliefs

 7. Margaret Hamilton

-Hamilton, now aged 81, is a completely badass computer scientist whose coding got man on the moon — and safely back again.
+Hamilton is a completely badass computer scientist whose coding got man on the moon — and safely back again.
 This is her (left), posing next to an enormous pile of code that she hand wrote — and on the right is the Lego figure her great work inspired.

 At just 24, with an undergraduate degree in maths, she got a job at MIT so she could support her husband through three years at Harvard Law school.
 After that, it would have been her turn, to do a postgraduate degree maths.